Person shot near California State Capitol

 SACRAMENTO, Calif. — Police are investigating after a person was shot in downtown Sacramento and found on the steps of the California State Capitol Monday.

-Officers found a person with at least one non-life-threatening gunshot wound on the steps of the California State Capitol.
-The person was taken to a hospital.
+Officers found a person with at least one non-life-threatening gunshot wound on the steps of the Capitol.
+They were taken to the hospital and their condition is unknown.

 Watch more on ABC10